pjh/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ### Windows workers

-We'll use Google [Cloud Storage](https://cloud.google.com/storage/) for transfering the certificates into the Windows worker instances.
+We'll use Google [Cloud Storage](https://cloud.google.com/storage/) for transfering the certificates into the Windows worker instances. `gsutil` is the command line tool for working with GCS.

 First, make a new bucket and copy the certificates there:

 ```
 gsutil mb gs://k8s-the-hard-way